tejnal/tejnal-stocks-app/README.md

 # How to run application
  •	Execute/Run the application as Spring Boot application, or via maven using [mvn spring-boot:run]
- •	Application is also enriched with docker features and can be run as an independent containerized solution using [docker-compose up].
+ •	Application is also enriched with docker features and can be run as an independent containerized solution using [docker-compose up]
- •	App is currently configured to run on port 2022, however it can be changed in ‘application.properties’.
+ •	App is currently configured to run on port 2022, however it can be changed in ‘application.properties’

  •	It uses internally H2 database, however, can be switched to any database by changing the drivers in properties file.
  Username -> sa